-Vacation requests made after the posting of the vacation schedule shall be determined by the Director of Resident Care or designate having due regard to the proper operation of the Home on a first come first served basis, not on the basis of seniority.
+Vacation requests made after the posting of the vacation schedule shall be granted by the Director of Care or designate having due regard to the proper operation of the Home on a first come first served basis, not on the basis of seniority.
+Response to such request will be given in writing to the employee within two (2) weeks of receipt of such a request.